-In terms of RPA, you want to make a smart investment.
+In terms of robotic process automation (RPA), you want to make a smart investment.
 Our evaluation guide below will help you narrow down your choices with answers to many of the questions that must be asked prior to signing on the dotted line.

-Robotic process automation software uses developer tools that can define the instructions needed to perform specified processes.
-These developer tools can be used by without prior coding experience, meaning it allows low-code automation.
+RPA software uses developer tools that can define the instructions needed to perform specified processes.
+These developer tools can be used without prior coding experience, meaning it allows low-code automation.

 Regardless of what RPA will be used for, the implementation time and costs are usually budget-friendly and necessary.
 Deployment time can take anywhere from a few days to a few weeks.
 This shows the ease of use with RPA for both IT and regular business users.
 An enhanced RPA, however, may require weeks to months for full implementation, in addition to IT assistance.